jgb11/coding-challenge-route-calculator/README.md

 **Master branch strategy**

-Master branch execute .the whole CI/CD pipeline to prepare the project to deploy to the environment.
+Master branch execute the whole CI/CD pipeline to prepare the project to deploy to the environment.

 ![Feature branch strategy](doc/pipeline_master_branch.png)